 Explore the route now, but some of it is on foot.
 A rideable corridor to the Murrumbidgee River came up again with the release of “The best of Canberra mountain bike experience” report this week.
 Here is the proposed route.

 Riding the western slopes of Mount Stromlo.
 A gravel ride from Denman Prospect shops, to Stromlo Forest and across its western slopes.
 The route winds its way over hills and across creeks, with uninterrupted views of the Murrumbidgee Valley and the Brindabella Range.
 The ride is 25.7 km, a 500 m rise, hilly, and with no locked gates.
 A mountain bike is recommended.

 A sunset ride on Stockdill Drive is one of the best things you can do.
 The road suddenly ends, which discourages traffic.
 Apart from a farm or two, nobody lives there.
 You will pass the Woodstock Nature Reserve and Shepherd Lookout along the way – a lot to see in just 3.4 km.

+Riding on the west slopes of Mount Stromlo along a serpentine route with views of the Brindabella Ranges.
 Mount Stromlo Forest is a large reserve on the slopes of Mount Stromlo.
 West of the mountain, many creeks run off undulating hills into the Murrumbidgee River, and have cut into the clay to form deep creek beds.